JayWood/the-seo-framework/readme.txt

 	* Shortlink URL from Homepage, as it's quite useless and self referring there.
 	* Yahoo Pinging option and initiation, as they've moved to Bing quite some time ago (oops).
 	* WPMUdev Avatars support.
 As WordPress core has taken over this feature and it was unreliable.
+	* Official support for WordPress 3.6 and 3.7.
+It takes too much time to maintain such backwards compatibility.

 **For developers:**